Nolan Jones Preview, Player Props: Rockies vs. Orioles

-On Saturday, Nolan Jones (.419 on-base percentage in past 10 games, 64 points above season-long percentage) and the Colorado Rockies play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 7:05 PM ET.
+The Colorado Rockies, including Nolan Jones and his .658 slugging percentage over his past 10 games, take on starting pitcher Jack Flaherty and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Orioles.
+He had a one-hit performance in his last game (1-for-3) against the Orioles.

 Nolan Jones Game Info & Props vs. the Orioles